Bockey/holidaze/README.md

 - Admin page where is possible to create new establishment, see all enquiries and messages.

-### Style tile and prototype design done in Adobe xd done.
+### Style tile and prototype design done in Adobe Xd

 :globe_with_meridians: Style tile link - https://xd.adobe.com/view/544431cf-13c7-4bf4-b8f7-4a93bef3d9d0-0117/